We love foreign breeds. However, there are so many great Indian breeds to get to know.

 While there is a lot of paperwork involved in adopting a stray dog, the benefits of adopting (for both you and the dog) cannot be stressed enough.
 The act of adoption is great for the psyche, and for one’s emotional well being.
 Adopted dogs usually come trained, and are socialised.
 If you are a new pet owner, it might make much more sense to go down this route as well.

 The unfortunate reality in India is that there is an abundance of illegal, unregistered pet “shops” that sell and deal purebred puppies and dogs.
-These places often neglect the dogs, provide them with bad quality food, and keep them caged and in confined spaces for long amounts of time.
+These places often neglect the dogs, provide them with bad quality food, and keep them caged and in confined spaces for long periods of time.
 Puppy mills often abandon female dogs once they’ve given birth to enough puppy litters.
 This treatment is unethical, and it makes no sense to encourage it when there are so many millions of dogs that are already looking for homes.